Puri district

 Puri district is a coastal district of the Odisha state of India.
 It has one sub-division, 11 tahasils and 11 blocks and comprises 1722 revenue villages.
 Puri is the only municipality of the district.
-Konark, Pipili and Nimapara are the three NACs in this district.
-Satyabadi, Gop, Kakatpur and Brahmagiri are major semi-urban areas.
+Konark, Nimapada, Pipili, Satyabadi and Kakatpur are the NACs in this district and Brahmagiri is a semi-urban town.

 Name

 The district is named after its capital city, Puri.
 In Sanskrit, the word "Puri" means town or city.
 The city is an important seat of Vaishnavism, and is home to the noted Jagannath Temple built by Anantavarman Chodaganga in the mid 12th century CE.